 Will this camp be challenging enough if i am an advanced technical rider?

 Definitely!
 We group participants by skill level and interests, so whether you are looking to increase speed, fine tune your skills, or be more playful, our talented coaches can help.

 Am I considered an advanced rider if I've been riding very long distances for many years where terrain is not very technical?

 Not necessarily.
 When we ask about your rider level we are referring to technical bike handling skills.
 Someone who has been riding for two years on extremely technical terrain may have more bike handling skills than someone who has been riding for 20 years on smooth dirt.

 Will the camp be held in the rain?

 Yes.
 The show goes on rain, snow or shine.
 Bring your rain gear!

 Yes, we will have Liv bikes, G-Form pads, Crankbrothers pedals and Smith helmets for demo at the event (free of charge).
 We have limited quantities of each, so it is first come, first served.
 You can use all the demo equipment during the whole weekend.
-You may reserve your Liv demo bike prior to the camp by clicking here.
+Liv demo bikes must be reserved prior to the camp.Click here fore more details.

 What is an education station?